-1.1.1 Full member – Specialist ophthalmologists with a significant oculoplastic sub-speciality interest, who are committed to the practice, research and teaching of eyelid, lacrimal and orbital surgery; who have evidence of this through their clinical practice, research, publications, presentations and teaching, which satisfies the Executive Committee.
-Full membership is applicable to surgeons practising in the United Kingdom and the Republic of Ireland.
+1.1.1 Full member – Consultant ophthalmologists with a significant oculoplastic sub-specialty interest, who are committed to the practice, research and teaching of eyelid, lacrimal and orbital surgery; who have evidence of this through their clinical practice, research, publications, presentations and teaching, which satisfies the Membership Advisory Committee and the Executive Committee.
+Full membership is applicable to surgeons who are primarily based in the United Kingdom and the Republic of Ireland, and whose main employment is in the NHS or private practice, having been awarded Certificate of Eligibility of Specialist Registration (CEST) by the GMC.
 Membership guidelines are available from the Secretary.

 Full member subscription is £150 per year, (renewed each July)

-i.e. someone who is an accredited oculoplastic surgeon but who is working abroad or who trained abroad and is working in the UK but not yet obtained Certificate of Eligibility of Specialist Registration (CEST)
+Accredited Oculoplastic Surgeons who trained abroad and are working in the UK but not yet obtained Certificate of Eligibility of Specialist Registration (CEST)

 Benefits include: Discounted rate for Annual Meeting, Membership listing but Associate status noted on website

 Associates subscriptions are £50 per year (£90 with access to Orbit Journal), (renewed each July)

 1.1.3 Honorary member – Honour bestowed upon a retired longstanding BOPSS member (minimum 10 years) or an allied professional who has provided significant support to the Society, or made a major contribution to the sub-specialty.

 Benefits: no membership fee and no voting rights.

 Potential candidates will be proposed by Executive Committee, circulated to members and presented for ratification at the AGM.